They can be long, often lasting 60 minutes, so beforehand any nervous candidate might be wondering – can you take... Read more...

 Don’t panic!
 And don’t lie!

-You might find you don’t have an example to demonstrate all the competencies you’re preparing.
+You might find you don’t have an example to demonstrate all the competencies you’re preparing in the competency interview.

-Be honest with your interviewer.
+Competency based interview answers should be honest.
 Explain you haven’t had many opportunities to display “x” skill, but given the chance you would do “x,y,z”.
 Retain the STAR structure if you can, to hold your answer together.
+Keep key skills in mind.

 In any case, questions in competency based interviews won’t always be based on previous examples.
-Often, you’ll be asked one or two hypothetical questions in order to reveal what you might do in a potential scenario.
+Often, competency based interview questions will comprise one or two hypothetical questions in order to reveal what you might do in a potential scenario.

 Imagine how you might act and talk through your response using STAR.
 Wherever possible, reinforce your answer by likening the situation to something comparable you have faced successfully before.
 Supporting evidence is always a bonus.